 The mattress needs to fit tightly in the crib so that baby doesn’t accidentally get caught between the two.
 If you can get more than two fingers between the mattress and the sides of the crib, the mattress is too small.

 Bumpers should not be in the crib because of safety hazards.
-According to new guidelines by the American Academy of Pediatrics in October 2011, crib bumpers do not protect against injury and actually pose a risk of suffocation, strangulation or entrapment.
-Chicago banned the sale of bumpers in September 2011 and Maryland is considering a similar ban.
+According to guidelines by the American Academy of Pediatrics set in October 2011, crib bumpers do not protect against injury and actually pose a risk of suffocation, strangulation or entrapment.

 Dust ruffles and bed skirts

 If you choose to go with these decorative items, make sure you still vacuum under baby’s bed frequently—dust mites are very irritating to babies.
 Wash the bed skirt once a month or so.

 Many moms swear by soothing products that clip onto the side rails of cribs like (play!) aquariums or sound machines.
 Mobiles are also nice to hang above the crib, as long as they’re out of baby’s reach.

 These triangle-shaped devices that support babies on either side to them on their backs make some parents feel safer.
 But as of 2010, both the FDA and CPSC warned against using them in light of suffocation concerns.

 It’s especially important to check the safety measures of older cribs, whether they’re family heirlooms or from a resale shop, since safety standards changed in 2011.
 Check the hinges for stability, and look carefully for any sharp parts or protruding metal.
 Make sure the wood is smooth and splinter-free, and repaint any cracked or peeling paint.
 Check older cribs for lead paint, and stay on top of the CPSC’s recall list.